A HARD FOUGHT SHIP

 David Hoggins, Gunlayer 3rd ClassDavid Hoggins at the Hecla, Marne & Venomous Association fiftieth anniversary reunion in 1992

 After the collision with HMS Keppel in November 1941 Venomous was towed to Troon on the west coast of Scotland for repair and a major refit during which most of its officers and crew were replaced.
-Only Cdr Hugh Falcon-Steward RN, its CO, and a few of its senior POs and the RDF operator, Fred Thomas, remained from its first wartime commission.
-Its second commission which began in April 1942 would take it from Murmansk in Arctic Russia to Alexandria in Egypt and only ended, "its engine shot",
+Only Cdr Hugh Falcon-Steward RN, its CO, and a few of its senior POs and the RDF operator, Fred Thomas, remained from her first wartime commission.
+Her second commission which began in April 1942 would take her from Murmansk in Arctic Russia to Alexandria in Egypt and only ended, "her engine shot", at Falmouth in October 1943.

 David Hoggins was 19 years old when he joined HMS Venomous at Troon as a gun layer at the start of its second commission in April 1942.
 An exciting eighteen months lay ahead during which Venomous would rescue several hundred men from the destroyer depot ship, HMS Hecla, when it was torpedoed off the coast of North Africa.

-"Paint ship" -
+"Paint ship" - artists at sea

 Lt Herbert Hastings McWilliams SANF, 1944Robert T. Back